 This course explores both the idea and practice of democracy in the contemporary world.
 Topics will include democratic theory, institutions of governance, participation, the relation of democracy and capitalism and the impact of globalization on democratic processes.
-Next offered spring 2022.

 War, Peace and Alliances